List of Magic Knight Rayearth characters: Zagato

-The Three Mashin (Rune Gods)
+The Three Mashin

-The Three Mashin (Rune Gods) are the three legendary guardians of Cephiro.
+The three Mashin (Rune Gods in Tokyopop translation) are the legendary guardians of Cephiro.
 Umi's is Selece (as transliterated in the original manga artwork by CLAMP - also known as Ceres, Seles, or Celes in some translated versions), who first appears as a large blue dragon.
 Fuu's is Windam (Windom in the official English release of the manga), a great four-winged bird.
 Finally, Hikaru's is Rayearth (Lexus in the OVA series), a wolf with a mane of fire.
 The three are old and ancient, and are in fact mecha used by the Magic Knights to help them combat Zagato and ultimately kill the Pillar.

 The three Mashin are able to combine into a greater and much stronger Mashin (unnamed by the authors, but sometimes named by the fanbase as "Combined Rayearth" or "Big Rayearth").
 In the OVA, the combined mashin is named Rayearth.
 The "Rune God" name was only used in the official English release of the anime series.
 "Mashin" has a bit of a double-meaning; it is katakana for the English word "machine", but is a homonym of the Japanese word for "evil spirit", "magical spirit", or "demon god".
 They also feature as "Kudan" (a kind of protective spirit) in Tsubasa: Reservoir Chronicle, also by Clamp.
 Rayearth is assigned to Syaoran, Celes to Kurogane and Windam to Fay.

 In the ending of the second and final part of the series, Mokona and the rest of the Mashin declare that they will be travelling to other universes.

 Voiced by: Lex Lang (Rayearth), Terrence Stone (Selece), Lex Lang (Windam).